Vladimir Bukovsky: Return to the Soviet Union (1991)

-Post-Soviet Union activities
+Post-Soviet period

 British and European psychiatrists assessing the documents on psychiatric abuse released by Bukovsky characterised him in 1971: "The information we have about [Vladimir Bukovsky] suggests that he is the sort of person who might be embarrassing to authorities in any country because he seems unwilling to compromise for convenience and personal comfort, and believes in saying what he thinks in situations which he clearly knows could endanger him.
 But such people often have much to contribute, and deserve considerable respect."

 Soon after the collapse of the Soviet Union Vladimir Bukovsky was again out of favour with the Russian authorities.
 He supported Yeltsin against the Supreme Soviet in the 1993 Russian constitutional crisis in October that year but criticised the new Constitution of Russia approved two months later, as being designed to ensure a continuation of Yeltsin's power.
 According to Bukovsky, Yeltsin became a hostage of the security agencies from 1994 onwards, and a restoration of KGB rule was inevitable.